NYCEM-GIS/urban-risk-index/README.md

 ### Usage

-Index calculation is done with a series Jupyter Notebooks.
+Urban Risk Index calculation is done with a series Jupyter Notebooks.

 `1_PRECALC_ESL_1.ipynb` calculates the loss factors for each of hazards URI considers.
 After loss factors are calculated, they are then normalized by their respective normalization factors.
 Then they are written out to a tract-level results as shapefiles.